return to Natural Dog Health Remedies

 Conventional treatment includes surgery (e.g. Triple Pelvic Osteotomy, Total Hip Replacement, Femoral Head Ostectomy), and/or pain-relief and anti-inflammatory medications, weight management, and oral supplements.

-Natural Remedies for Hip Dysplasia in Dogs
+Natural Remedies for Dogs with Hip Dysplasia

 Quite a few natural remedies and supplements can be used to help repair joint tissue damage and to relieve pain and inflammation caused by the condition.